Seven Stars, Dinton

 You can buy tickets from the Festival website.
 Prices are £15 for individual tickets and £65 for a Festival pass to all 6 concerts.
 There will be ample opportunity to meet and chat to all the players and composers during the festival, whether it be by pre concert talk or after show drinks.

-It should be an amazing weekend with the Haddenham Beer Festival and local farmers and street markets taking place that weekend as well.
+It should be an amazing weekend with the Haddenham Beer Festival and local farmers market (Vale Harvest) taking place that weekend as well.